Octal to Binary Converter

 What is an Octal to Binary Converter? expand_more

-Can this correctly compute very large octal numbers? expand_more
+Can this handle very large octal numbers? expand_more